Birth of Dennis Chávez

 In 1895, Chávez’s father moved the family to Albuquerque for railroad work.
 Chávez attended school there until the 7th grade when he needed to take a job to help out the family.
 His first job was driving a grocery wagon at the age of 13.
 However, Chávez continued to learn by spending his evenings at the Albuquerque Public Library studying engineering as well as American history and politics.
 Chávez was eventually fired from his job at the grocery store for refusing to deliver groceries to strike breakers.

-Item #M91-14 – 1991 Chávez First Day Maximum Card.
+Item #M91-14 – First Day Maximum Card

 Meanwhile, Chávez used his new knowledge of engineering to get a job as a surveyor and eventually assistant to the Albuquerque city engineer.
-Chávez’s work earned him the attention of Senator A.A.
-Jones, who hired him as a Spanish interpreter in 1916.
-After Jones won the election, Chávez moved to Washington, D.C. to work on his staff.
+Chávez’s work earned him the attention of Senator Andrieus A. Jones, who hired him as a Spanish interpreter in 1916.
+After Jones won the election, Chávez moved to Washington, DC to work on his staff.
 Jones then encouraged Chávez to attend Georgetown University Law School.

-U.S. #2144 was issued for the 50th anniversary of the Rural Electrification Administration.
+US #2144 was issued for the 50th anniversary of the Rural Electrification Administration.

 Chávez joined the Senate in 1935 to fill a vacancy and then easily won election to that office the next year.
 For the next 27 years, Chávez used his position to promote the development of resources in the West, including water and soil conservation programs, federal crop insurance, and rural electrification.
 He also introduced several bills aimed at protecting Native American lands and rights.

-U.S. #1008 features imagery symbolizing peace and strength.
+US #1008 features imagery symbolizing peace and strength.

 On the national stage, Chávez supported America’s involvement in NATO (North Atlantic Treaty Organization), helped create America’s Good Neighbor Policy with Latin America, and helped develop the Pan American highway.
 Chávez also co-sponsored the Fair Employment Practices Commission Bill, which would prohibit discrimination in employment.
 However, these rights wouldn’t be won until the 1964 Civil Rights Bill that was passed two years after his death.

 Chávez died on November 18, 1962, in Washington, D.C.
-President Lyndon B. Johnson delivered his eulogy, stating that, “Chávez was a man who recognized that there must be champions for the least among us.”
+Vice President Lyndon B. Johnson delivered his eulogy, stating that, “Chávez was a man who recognized that there must be champions for the least among us.”
 In 1966, a statue of Chávez was added to the Capitol building’s Statuary Hall, the only such statue there to honor a New Mexican.

 Click here to see what else happened on This Day in History.